huangkuns/wireframe/README.md

     Each .pkl file contains the annotated wireframe of an image, and it consists of the following variables:
     |-- imagename: 	the name of the image
     |-- img:         the image data
     |-- points:      the set of points in the wireframe, each point is represented by its (x,y)-coordinates in the image
     |-- lines:       the set of lines in the wireframe, each line is represented by the indices of its two end-points
     |-- pointlines:
     |-- pointlines_index:
     |-- junction:
     |-- theta:
     |-- theta_lineIndex:

-- visualizing the wireframe
+- visualizing the wireframe.
   After loading the .pkl file, you can run something like the following in Python to visualize the wireframe:
 <pre><code class="python">
  for idx, (i, j) in enumerate(lines, start=0):